 - About the Era.

-- Hopkins, Henry T. ed., Los Angeles County Museum of Art: Illustrated Handbook.
+- Hopkins, Henry T., ed.
+Illustrated Handbook of the Los Angeles County Museum of Art.
 West Germany: Bruder Hartmann, 1965.

 - Donahue, Kenneth.
 Los Angeles County Museum of Art Handbook.
 Los Angeles: Los Angeles County Museum of Art, 1977.